 \subsubsection{Conservation of the stress-energy tensor}

-The conservation of the stress-energy tensor is implemented by the Bianchi identity, whose two non trivial components have been given as (18) and (19) by Di Prisco et al. \cite{DP09}.
+The conservation of the stress-energy tensor is implemented by the Bianchi identities, whose two non-trivial components have been given as (18) and (19) by Di Prisco et al. \cite{DP09}.
 Specialized to the present equation of state, they become

 Now, we define the ratio \cite{C21}

 which we insert into (\ref{Bianchi1ax}) and (\ref{Bianchi2ax}) so as to obtain